Rivera-py/Sudoku/README.md

 * Start using pipenv to manage environment (with source control),
 * Transition to an modular object-oriented architecture,
 * Implement logging,
-* Load in Sudoku data from .json file.
+* Load in Sudoku data from .json file,
+* Table of Contents generated with [this](https://ecotrust-canada.github.io/markdown-toc/).

 ## Future Releases